-For anyone wanting to study English in the UK, few places can compare with the university city of Cambridge.
+For students studying English and preparing for university, few places can compare with the university city of Cambridge.
 It has a truly worldwide reputation for academic excellence and a lively student community, making it the perfect location for students who want to study English for general and educational purposes.
-Famous for its historic and beautiful university colleges, Cambridge is also a modern, vibrant and cosmopolitan city with many theatres, museums and cinemas, places of interest, cafes, restaurants and nightspots.
+Past students of the city have included Isaac Newton and Charles Darwin.

 Most Bell students choose to fly into one of the London airports:

-For a smooth arrival, you can book an airport transfer with us to take you direct to the Bell Cambridge school.
+Booking your transfer For a smooth arrival, you can book an airport transfer with us to take you directly to your accommodation.
 You can book this via the online booking form as part of your course reservation.